Table of Contents

 • Mileage fraud: When legitimate users fail to submit their frequent flyer or rewards number on their trips, fraudsters can capitalize on this unclaimed value using brute force attacks applied to all passengers on a recent flight and retroactively claiming the miles to earn perks through digitals channels.

-To solve the problem of reward program fraud, hospitality and travel companies need to invest in solutions that leverage fraud detection to deliver better user experiences, rather than viewing UX and security as a necessary tradeoff.
+To solve the problem of reward program fraud, hospitality and travel companies need to invest in solutions that leverage fraud detection to deliver better user experiences, rather than viewing customer experience (CX) and security as a tradeoff.

-Some of the services that can be used to optimize both UX and security include:
+Some of the services that can be used to optimize both CX and security include:

-• identity orchestration that allows for businesses to A/B test and optimize the order in which fraud detection solutions are invoked in order to maximize performance while strengthening security
+• Identity orchestration that allows for businesses to test and optimize the order in which fraud detection solutions are invoked in order to maximize performance and streamline CX while strengthening security

-Transmit Security provides a natively integrated platform purpose built for customer identity security, enabling businesses to not only protect their reward programs and member points from fraud, but simplify fraud analysis, consolidate vendors and strengthen the implementation of passkeys and other security measures.
-To find out more about how Transmit Security can help hospitality and travel companies from the growing threat of rewards program fraud, contact a sales representative or read our case study about the fraud detection with Transmit Security.
+Designed for large enterprises, Mosaic delivers the resilience, agility and scale to ensure business continuity for millions of customers while protecting your rewards program and loyalty points from fraud.
+It’s purpose-built to simplify fraud analysis, consolidate vendors and strengthen the implementation of passkeys and other security measures.
+To find out more about how Transmit Security helps hospitality and travel companies from the growing threat of fraud, request a meeting or read our case study on a leading airline that cut fraud by 96%.

 Authors